evanshortiss/redhat-mobile-demo-application/README.md

 this.sec.isDeviceLockEnabled()
   .then((lockEnabled) => {
     if (!lockEnabled) {
       let alert = this.alertCtrl.create({
         title: 'Device Lock Required',
-        subTitle: 'To remain logged in you must enable a device lock.
+        subTitle: 'The "Stay Logged In" feature requires a device lock to be enabled.
 Update your device security settings and try again.',
         buttons: ['OK']
       });

       alert.present();

-      // Don't allow the checkbox to be checked persistentLogin = false
+      // Don't allow the checkbox to be checked this.persistentLogin = false
     }
   })
 ```

+10. Finally update `app.module.ts` by adding:
+  1. `import { DeviceSecurity } from '../services/security';` at the top
+  2. `DeviceSecurity` to the `providers` Array in the `@NgModule` block

 ## Icon Credits
 Icons made by [Roundicons](https://www.flaticon.com/authors/roundicons) from